-The story began when I came to stay in SIRI MADURA in Midigama, Sri Lanka.
-Where I have met some wonderful people that were staying around like me and came to explore the Sri Lankan coast.
-Two of them was a German couple by now, dear friends Nina and Pascal that united with me in warm heart feelings of caring for animals around.
+The story began when I came to stay at SIRI MADURA in Midigama, Sri Lanka.
+Where I have met some wonderful people that were like me there to explore the Sri Lankan coast.
+Two of them were a German couple by now, dear friends Nina and Pascal that united with me in warm heart feelings of caring for animals around.

-In the guesthouse, where we were all staying, there was one stationery dog, adopted as a poppy Sisi, to be the homestay animal with a daredevil little cat Kiddo, that thought he is indeed a dog too.
+In the guesthouse, where we were all staying, there was one stationary dog, adopted as a poppy Sisi, to be the homestay animal, with a daredevil little cat Kiddo, that thought he is indeed a dog.

-As you probably experienced while traveling, many parts of the world don’t have much space for carrying approach to the animals.
-Especially places that are in a greater poverty.
+As you probably know or experienced yourself while traveling, many parts of the world don’t have much ‘space’ for a caring approach towards the animals.
+Especially, places that are in greater poverty.
 Mostly, there is no special connection with surrounding animals, with some exceptions of course.
-Sir Lanka is one of those places that have many street dogs, cats, and domestic animals that are basically on their own fighting for the survival.
+Sir Lanka is one of those places that have many street dogs, cats, and domestic animals that are basically on their own fighting for survival.

-Pebbles was one of the street dogs that came very often around, since there was no fence, to run around in the garden in front of the Siri Madura house.
+Pebbles was one of the street dogs that came very often, since there was no fence, to run around in the garden in front of the Siri Madura house.
 She was pretty skinny and her fur was quite bad, full of bags and dirt, the tail was always hidden and down.
 She was an outsider, just passing by to maybe steal some lucky food aside, when possible.
-Nina was the one that started to feed her a bit more, giving some leftover rice, after yummy rice and curry feast.
+Nina was the one that started to feed her a bit more, giving some leftover rice, after some yummy rice and curry feasts.

-This is how the quest began to let, named by us Pebbles, stay in the guesthouse as a part of the pack.
+This is how the quest began with named by us later Pebbles.
+To make it happen and let her stay in the guesthouse as a part of the pack.
 The only problem was how to accomplish that.
 Nina got extra cleaning gear and we got some more dog food to be able to feed all the animals there without any complaints.
 The money was limited and only taken by current volunteers from the stash of what they had to give away back to the manager.
-Me and Nina cleaned Pebbles and to be honest this was an amazing sight!
+Nina and I have cleaned Pebbles and to be honest this was an amazing sight!
 I haven’t seen such a happy moment of relief.
-From a homeless being, stressed, dirty, scared and constantly prepared to run, to a doggy behavior, jumpy with the tail up.
+From a homeless being, stressed, dirty, scared, and constantly prepared to run, to a doggy behavior, jumpy with the tail up.

-I have spent days organizing home for Pebbles, after talks, discussions and some stories from all sides, that started to stress me out since Nina and Pascal left I was the only one to finish the mission.
-I didn’t give up, I asked the only remaining in the guesthouse friend to join the wagon and save Pebbles.
-So me and Adam went on a scooter ride, with this poor scruffy thing, to get her rabies shots, bugs pills and prepare her to become a home dog.
+I have spent days organizing home for Pebbles, after talks, discussions, and some stories from all sides, the situation started to stress me out, since Nina and Pascal left I was the only one to finish the mission.
+I haven’t given up, I asked the only remaining in the guesthouse friend to join the wagon and save Pebbles.
+So together with Adam, we went on a scooter ride with this poor scruffy thing, to get her rabies shots, bugs pills, and prepare her to become a home dog.

 Pebbles got her own doggy book with an official statement of her shots and name.
-I asked and beg everyone to keep her.
-I have established a money can so all the visitors would drop some change for all the Siri Madura animals there.
-The voluntaries promised to pass it on to the next ones coming.
+I asked and begged everyone to keep her.
+I have established money can so all the visitors would drop some change for all the Siri Madura animals there.
+The voluntaries promised to pass it on to the next one coming to work there.

 SHE HAS A HOME!